 Don’t let your retargeting campaign run on autopilot.
 The best marketing campaigns are those that brands regularly reassess and fine-tune.
 Continuously revisit your retargeting campaign, consult the data, and consider opportunities to improve it, whether that means altering the frequency with which ads are served to prospects or revising the CTAs in those ads.

 A retargeting strategy is a sophisticated method of reengaging previously interested users, relying on data-driven insights and advanced tracking methods to boost conversion rates amongst a target audience.
-However, the concept behind it is simple: You get more bang for your buck if you focus on users who are already interested in (or at least curious about) your products and services.
+However, the concept behind “how does retargeting work?” is simple: You get more bang for your buck if you focus on users who are already interested in (or at least curious about) your products and services.
 Done right, retargeting can easily help you boost conversions of all kinds and improve your overall return on investment in your digital marketing strategy.

 This article was originally posted on business.com.